Dunboyne has 3 dog and cat vets. Compare clinics by reviews, opening hours, and published prices.

 Top-ranked veterinary practices based on quality, service, and customer reviews

-Highfield Veterinary Dunboyne is part of the Highfield Veterinary Group (as stated on the clinic website).
-The website says the clinic can handle emergency situations “with urgency and expertise.”
-From the latest reviews available to us, the practice appears set up for ongoing dog care including thorough initial assessments, follow-up after starting treatment, and surgical cases (one owner mentions their dog “needed an operation” and “is back to his old self”).
-Several reviewers also describe a named-vet relationship (returning specifically to vets such as Eimear/Emer and Avril) and mention staff making them feel comfortable, including during end-of-life care.
+Highfield Veterinary Dunboyne is part of the Highfield Veterinary Group.
+The clinic website says it can handle emergency situations, and recent feedback points to strong ongoing dog care including thorough assessments, follow-up after treatment, and surgical cases.
+Reviews also describe a reassuring, familiar team, with named vets such as Eimear/Emer and Avril mentioned positively, including during end-of-life care.